 Gyms provide greater accessibility to rock climbing, especially in places without natural features or in places with a short outdoor climbing season, which has lead to a lot more people learning to climb.
 Some indoor climbers have never climbed outside.
 This also has helped reduce the stigma that climbers are adrenaline junkies that risk life and limb for a thrill.

-See Also: Is Indoor Rock Climbing Dangerous?Opens in a new tab.
+See Also: Is Indoor Rock Climbing Dangerous?

-Recent Hollywood filmsOpens in a new tab. depicting mountaineering and big wall climbing have continued to introduce people to rock climbing and share the passion that climbers have for the sport.
-On an anecdotal level, I had a ton of coworkers stop by to tell me that they’d heard of Free SoloOpens in a new tab., seen the movie, or heard about it at the Oscars.
+Recent Hollywood films depicting mountaineering and big wall climbing have continued to introduce people to rock climbing and share the passion that climbers have for the sport.
+On an anecdotal level, I had a ton of coworkers stop by to tell me that they’d heard of Free Solo, seen the movie, or heard about it at the Oscars.
 Most of them told me that they can’t believe I do things like that unroped (I don’t), but that it looks really interesting and they want to try it.
 An increase in media exposure is making rock climbing more popular.